 Budgeting for P, N with manure applications

-By Organic Agriculture Centre of Canada
+November 30, 1999 by Organic Agriculture Centre of Canada

 January 17, 2011 – One of the major challenges facing the growing numbers of organic farmers is the ability to efficiently meet the fertility needs of crops without the use of conventional fertilizers.
 Typically, in addition to green manures and approved amendments, organic operators utilize animal manure to fulfill a crop’s nutritional requirements.
 Researchers are discovering, however, that not all manure is created equally.
 Numerous variables, including animal and manure type and environmental conditions, interact in often unpredictable ways to influence the final product’s unique ability to supply nitrogen and phosphorous.

 “It’s a complicated system,” agreed Jim Miller during a recent phone interview.
 “That’s how the natural world works.”

 Miller, a research scientist with Agriculture and Agri-Food Canada, has spent an impressive amount of time studying these elaborate interactions.
 Over a nine-year period, he and fellow researchers in Lethbridge, Alberta, have monitored soil nitrogen and phosphorous levels in a barley field annually amended with several combinations of manure and bedding at three increasing application rates of 13, 39 and 77 Mg per ha.
 Their results, entitled: Available nitrogen and phosphorous in soil amended with fresh or composted cattle manure containing straw or wood-chip bedding, are published in the Canadian Journal of Soil Science.

 In terms of nitrogen release, “straw [bedding] is definitely better than wood [chips]” when present in either fresh or composted manure at all three applications rates.